HIPAA Hosting Cost 2026: $300 to $2,500+ Monthly Pricing

 Yes.
 HIPAA-compliant managed hosting typically costs 5 to 20 times more than a standard shared hosting plan.
 The provider takes on legal responsibility through the BAA and provides security infrastructure that standard hosts do not offer.

-Can I host a HIPAA-compliant site on AWS for $50 per month?
+Can I host a HIPAA-compliant site in the cloud for $50 per month?

-The raw AWS server fees can start below $100 per month.
-But setting up and maintaining a HIPAA-compliant AWS environment requires specialized engineering and ongoing compliance work.
+The raw cloud server fees can start below $100 per month.
+But setting up and maintaining a HIPAA-compliant cloud environment requires specialized engineering and ongoing compliance work.
 For most small deployments, the total cost lands at $300 or more per month once that work is included.

 Pricing reflects published vendor rates as of early 2026.
 Regulatory information is based on the current HIPAA Security Rule (45 CFR Part 164) and the proposed 2024 NPRM (Federal Register, January 6, 2025).
 The proposed rule has not been finalized as of publication.
 Confirm your specific compliance requirements with qualified legal counsel.